 The Board meets as often as necessary, at least quarterly, and on notice by the Chairman or by the person designated by him.
-In addition, the Board must be convened as soon as a Board member requests the Chairman for a meeting.
+In addition, the Board must be convened as soon as a Board member requests the Chairman to call a meeting.

-Meetings held in 2008: Frequency Average duration (hours) Board of Directors of Nestlé S.A.
-10 times 3:00 Chairman's and Corporate Governance Committee 8 times 3:00 Compensation Committee 4 times 1:30 Nomination Committee 4 times 1:30 - Audit Committee 4 times 2:00
+Meetings held in 2009: Frequency Average duration (hours) Board of Directors of Nestlé S.A.
+8 times 3:30 Chairman's and Corporate Governance Committee 8 times 3:00 Compensation Committee 3 times 1:45 Nomination Committee 5 times 1:00 Audit Committee 3 times 2:10

 The Board reserves one full day per year to discuss the strategic long-term plan of the Company.
-In addition, every year the Board visits one operating company for 3 to 5 days, in 2008 Nestlé in India.
-The average attendance at the Board meetings was over 99%.
-Board meetings, with the exception of certain in camera sessions, are attended by all members of the Executive Board.
-In addition, certain members of the Executive Board and senior management participate in certain Committee meetings.
+In addition, every year the Board visits one operating company for 3 to 5 days, in 2009 Nestlé in Poland.
+The average attendance at the Board meetings was over 98%.
+Board meetings, with the exception of certain Chairman's and in camera sessions, are attended by all members of the Executive Board.
+In addition, selected members of the Executive Board and senior management participate in certain Committee meetings.